-- 2 Click Policies in the left pane. - For Policy type: select Standard for UNIX clients, MS-Windows for Windows clients, SAP for UNIX clients, or Oracle for UNIX clients that are configured in an Oracle database. - For Storage unit, select Any_available if this policy is for a NAS snapshot.
+- Open the NetBackup Administration Console on the NetBackup for NDMP server. - Click NetBackup Management > Policies in the left pane. - In the All Policies pane, double-click an existing policy or right-click and create a new one. - For Policy type: select Standard for UNIX clients, MS-Windows for Windows clients, SAP for UNIX clients, or Oracle for UNIX clients that are configured in an Oracle database. - For Storage unit, select Any available if this policy is for a NAS snapshot.
 Note the following: - Although the policy cannot execute without a specified storage unit, NetBackup does not use the storage unit.
 The snapshot is created on disk regardless of which storage unit you select.
-Note that the storage unit you select is not reserved, so it is free for use by other policies. - For Oracle policies, the policy uses the storage unit you specify, but only for backing up archive logs and control files. - Select Perform snapshot backups and Retain snapshot for Instant Recovery or SLP management. - 6 Select the Perform off-host backup and Use options.
+Note that the storage unit you select is not reserved, so it is free for use by other policies. - For Oracle policies, the policy uses the storage unit you specify, but only for backing up archive logs and control files. - Select Perform snapshot backups and Retain snapshot for Instant Recovery or SLP management. - 7 Select the Perform off-host backup and Use options.

-7 Select Data Mover from the Use list and Network Attached Storage from the Machinelist.
+8 Select Data Mover from the Use list and Network Attached Storage from the Machinelist.